When are the 2019 camps?

 What are the week's features?

 The daily program begins when the computer lab opens at 8:30 a.m.
 Monday through Friday.
-Each Monday features a pizza party and three sessions of laser quest.
-Campers get picked up from laser quest about 7:45 p.m.
+Each Monday features a pizza party and bowling.
+Campers get picked up from bowling around 7:45 p.m.
 Tuesday through Thursday the formal program ends at 5:00 p.m.
 Most campers choose to participate in the optional evening activities held from 5:00 p.m. through to 8:45 p.m.
 The optional activities include opportunities for project work, multi-player computer games, and special interest topics.
 On Fridays campers spend the morning hours finishing their projects.
 After lunch, mentors review the week’s goals and accomplishments with each camper, praising areas of excellence and noting skills that need improvement.
 At 3:00 p.m. each Friday, we close the session and have a special Awards Ceremony where each camper’s achievements are highlighted for families, teachers, and other invited guests.